 I used our domain (www.hubspot.com) to test the capabilities of each tool and here's what I found:

-Aside from the total numbers above, in the free version of the tool, Ahrefs also shows you Top 100 backlinks, Top 5 anchors and Top 5 pages.
+With the second most active crawler besides Google, Ahrefs has the most comprehensive backlink database, giving you up-to-date data.
+In the free version of the tool, Ahrefs shows you Top 100 backlinks, Top 5 anchors, and Top 5 pages.
 That's enough to get a birds-eye view of your website's backlinks.

 If you'd like to get into more details, the paid version offers far more extensive data and access to other tools that might be useful in a link building campaign, like Content Explorer or Broken Outbound links, to name a few.